Keenum throws TD, Browns beat Giants in matchup of reserves | NFL | Journal Gazette

 Keenum has made 62 career starts, and the 33-year-old's experience gives Browns coach Kevin Stefanski a solid insurance policy in case Mayfield gets hurt or he's needed for clean-up duty.

 Cleveland signed Keenum to a three-year, $18 million free agent contract in 2020.
-It seemed pricey at the time, but his relationship with Stefanski — they were together in 2017 with Minnesota — and his value in mentoring Mayfield made it worthwhile.
+It seemed pricey, but his relationship with Stefanski – they were together in 2017 with Minnesota – and his value in mentoring Mayfield made it worthwhile.

+Other than a forcing a throw into the end zone, Keenum did what was asked.

+“He did a nice job operating,” Stefanski said.
+“Did not like that interception down there in the red zone – we can’t do that, and he should not do that.
+He knows that.”

-The preseason matchup concluded a four-day visit by the Giants, who practiced against the Browns for two consecutive days earlier this week.
+The preseason matchup concluded a four-day visit by the Giants, who practiced against the Browns for two consecutive days.

-Judge plans to treat next week's preseason game at New England as a “dress rehearsal” for the opener.
+Judge plans to play his starters in the first half next week at New England, a “dress rehearsal” for the opener.

-Rather than try a chip-shot field goal, Stefanski had the Browns go for it on fourth down and Keenum connected with Hodge, who is fighting for one of the final spots on Cleveland's roster.

-Giants backup quarterback Mike Glennon then led a 75-yard scoring drive capped by Booker launching into the end zone.
+“The goal going to New England next week will be to get the team as narrowed down as possible without making all the final (roster) decisions,” Judge said.

 KICKING COMPETITION